datopian/playbook/ops/README.md

 * The ops team forwards this email to Office Requests manually and **CCs office@**

 :::warning
-It is VERY important to CC office@ or else we won’t know if this has been forwarded to the Office Requests and we can end up with multiple issues for the same request
+It is very important to CC office@ or else we won’t know if this has been forwarded to the Office Requests and we can end up with multiple issues for the same request
 :::

 * The ops team advises the team member that they should always send their requests to Office Requests going forward

-4. Every day, the ops member who is in charge of the inbox goes through the Gitlab issues and:
+4. Every day, the ops member, who is in charge of the inbox, goes through the Gitlab issues and:
 * Assigns them to someone
-* Sets a deadline if necessary
-* Adjusts label *(Backlog, In Progress, Blocked, Done)*
+* Adjusts label to **Backlog**

-5. The person who gets assigned to the issue understands what actions are required and resolves it asap
+5. The assignee reads through the issue, understands what actions are required and adds:
+* Short summary of the request on the top of the description
+* Who is the requestor *(if not clear)*
+* Acceptance criteria and checklist *(if over ~1h)*
+* Time tracking estimate:
+  * Put **/estimate X h** in the comments to estimate
+  * Put **/spend X h** in the comments to add consumed time
+* Label
+  * When you pick it up and start working on it → **In progress**
+  * When it’s blocked *(on hold, waiting for sth)* → **Blocked**
+  * When it’s done → **Done** *(drop a comment and close the issue)*
+* Due date *(if applicable)*

 :::tip
-This project won’t be visible to other team members so the ops team deals with the issues internally and provides updates to the requestor via email.
+This project won’t be visible to other team members so we deal with the issues internally and provide updates to the requestor via email.
 :::

-6. If the issue has been resolved / the request has been fulfilled, the ops member comments and/or sends an email to the requestor and closes the Gitlab issue.
+6. If the issue has been resolved / the request has been fulfilled, the ops member:
-* There is an actual button “Comment and close issue”
+* Comments and closes the issue
-* Don’t forget to update the label from “In progress” to “Done”
+* Updates the label from “In progress” to “Done”
+* Updates the requestor that the issue has been resolved